python-discord/code-jam-9/README.md

 ![image](https://user-images.githubusercontent.com/49930425/182553749-e0cee289-c3f6-4559-9dfa-f0474b62463a.png)

 Click the Connect button to join the server and start playing.
 Multiple clients can be run on the same machine.

+Note: The text field does not show a cursor or highlight text, but you are still able to type in it.

+A public server will be available during the Code Jam for judging and demonstration purposes at the IP address `zesty-zombies.pshome.me`.

 ### Gameplay